reduxio/puppet/reduxio/README.md

 ```

 This will create two volumes: `vol1` on `reduxio1` machine, and `vol2` on `reduxio2` machine.
 When working with multiple
-machines, a title is unique per entitiy type, so one needs to explicitly define the `name` property when multiple entities
+machines, a title is unique per entity type, so one needs to explicitly define the `name` property when multiple entities
-with the same name should be created accross multiple Reduxio systems.
+with the same name should be created across multiple Reduxio systems.

 This approach can also be combined with the network device approach: Specifying the `url` attribute will override the
 `device.conf` settings.